Management of Equipment in an ISO/IEC 17025:2017 Accredited Laboratory

 5. Management can see that there is a contingency plan available

-6. The accreditation body or regulatory authorities can readily see adequate planning and thought has be invested into the selection, installation and demonstrating the instrument meets appropriate specifications and is suitable for purpose
+6. The accreditation body or regulatory authorities can readily see adequate planning and thought has been invested into the selection, installation and demonstrating the instrument meets appropriate specifications and is suitable for its purpose

 4.1.1 Documenting the Plan

-The records created during the planning phase will be used to communicate requirements to management and all those concerned.
+The records created during the planning phase will communicate requirements to management and all those concerned.
 In addition, the records created will serve as a record of the management approval.
 It is suggested the records should be in the form of a single document containing the following information:

 This should contain a description of what is to be qualified and the purpose of the document,

-This should define the scope of the plan, what is included and what is not included together with justification.
+This should define the plan’s scope, what is included and what is not included, together with justification.

 Identify the individuals that will be using the instrument and list the names of the users together with any access privileges.

-Compile a complete list of regulations, policies, standards, and procedures which the instrument must conform to.
-This will serve as a reference point during the selection and installation of the equipment.
+Compile a complete list of regulations, policies, standards, and procedures to which the instrument must conform; this will serve as a reference point during the selection and installation of the equipment.

-Define the responsibilities users, owner, vendor, other departments (IT, Validation, Quality Assurance etc)
+Define the responsibilities of users, owners, the vendor, and other departments (IT, Validation, Quality Assurance etc.)

 Document the assigned categories with appropriate justification.